keeweb/keeweb/README.md

 curl https://raw.githubusercontent.com/keeweb/keeweb/develop/dev-env.sh | bash -
 ```

 The app can be built with grunt: `grunt` (html files will be in `dist/`).
 Desktop apps are built with `grunt desktop`.
-This works only in macOS as it builds dmg; requires wine.
+This requires some magic and currently works only on CI,
-Also, a hardware token is required.
+you can find more details in [the GitHub Actions workflow](.github/workflows/build.yaml).

-To run Electron app without building an installer, build the app with `grunt` and start it this way:
+To run the desktop (electron) app without building an installer, build the app with `grunt` and start it this way:
 ```bash
 npm run dev
 npm run electron